-No bake, bite-sized coconut, raisin and chocolate snowballs.
+No bake, bite-sized coconut snowballs.
 Low in sugar, packed with dried fruits and rolled in coconut, these healthy treats are fun to make with kids for the holidays.
 Moreover, they just so happen to be vegan.
 I’m digressing from French recipes and moving to my roots in Scotland!

 Inspiration from my Scottish Granny